efnats/chiagarden/cropgains/README.md

-# MeadowGains: A Chia Profitability & Monitoring Solution
+# CropGains: A Chia Profitability & Monitoring Solution

 cropgains is a tool designed to help you monitor and report the profitability of your Chia mining farm.
 It calculates energy consumption, costs, and Chia rewards to provide you with a comprehensive understanding of your operation's net gains.